sf-mkosak/pwa-kit/packages/pwa-kit-mcp/README.md

 }
 ```

-**Method 2: Auto-discovery** - If `SFCC_CARTRIDGE_PATH` is not set, the tool will automatically search for `api.json` and `schema.yaml` files starting from `PWA_STOREFRONT_APP_PATH` and traversing up to 5 parent directories.
+**Method 2: Auto-discovery** - If `SFCC_CARTRIDGE_PATH` is not set, the tool will automatically search for `api.json` and `schema.yaml` files starting from `PWA_STOREFRONT_APP_PATH` and traversing up through parent directories until it reaches the filesystem root or home directory (max 10 levels).
 At each directory level, it searches recursively down through subdirectories (up to 10 levels deep).

 **File Structure Expected:**
 ```